| For

 condition scoring, kidding and dystocia, health and disease,

-genetics, milking the Pygmy, showmanship, What is a Llama?, and others.
+genetics, milking the Pygmy, showmanship, What is a Llama?, and

 -